deephaven/examples/RedpandaStats/README.md

 docker-compose up -d
 ```

-This starts the containers needed for RedPanda and Deephaven.
+This starts the containers needed for Redpanda and Deephaven.

 To start listening to the Kafka topic `docker-stats`, navigate to [http://localhost:10000/ide](http://localhost:10000/ide/) and enter:

 ```python
 from deephaven import KafkaTools as kt